Algoma Public Health

 Winter Sun Safety Guidelines

-- Apply a broad spectrum (protects against both UVA and UVB radiation) with a Sun Protection Factor (SPF) of 30 or greater to all exposed skin 20 minutes before heading outdoors.
-Reapply at least every two hours, or sooner if you are sweating or are exposed to strong wind.
+- Apply a broad spectrum (protects against both UVA and UVB radiation) with a Sun Protection Factor (SPF) of 30 or greater to all exposed before heading outdoors.
+Reapply when needed if you are sweating or are exposed to strong wind.

 - Use a lip balm with a SPF of 15-30 to protect lips.
 Reapply every hour.

 - Always wear approved eyewear.
 Wrap-around sunglasses or goggles that provide 100% UV protection are ideal.